haade-administrator/haade.fr/_posts/en/2023-09-05-customize-tablet-display-home-assistant.md

         └── ui-lovelace.yaml
 {% endhighlight %}

-## Affichage pour tablette
+## Tablet display

-{% picture posts/{{ page.guid }}/creation-affichage-tablette-telephone-ui-minimalist.png --alt creation affichage ui minimalist pour tablette et smartphone --img width="940" height="593" %}
+{% picture posts/{{ page.guid }}/creation-affichage-tablette-telephone-ui-minimalist.png --alt minimalist ui display creation for tablet and smartphone --img width="940" height="593" %}

-l'affichage sur tablette se fait sur 2 colonnes verticales, pour se faire il faut créer une carte avec un affichage de type vertical-stack pour chaque colonne.
-Par défaut si tu n'intègres pas de vertical-stack l'affichage se fera sur 3 colonnes.
+the display on tablet is done on 2 vertical columns, to do this you must create a card with a vertical-stack type display for each column.
+By default, if you do not include a vertical stack, the display will be in 3 columns.

-## Résultat sur smartphone
+## Result on smartphone

-{% picture posts/{{ page.guid }}/rendu-ui-minimalist-smartphone-white.png --alt rendu smartphone ui minimalist pour tablette et smartphone --img width="280" height="607" %}
+{% picture posts/{{ page.guid }}/rendu-ui-minimalist-smartphone-white.png --alt minimalist smartphone ui rendering for tablet and smartphone --img width="280" height="607" %}

-**Exemple d'une colonne verticale:**
+**Example of a vertical column:**

 {% highlight yaml %}
     cards:
       - type: vertical-stack